-In 2008, Management implemented for a first time the comprehensive documentation of internal controls of the principal risk areas in compliance with a requirement of Swiss legislation for Swiss majority-controlled companies both in Switzerland and abroad.
-This documentation had been prepared in 2007 and this initiative aims at strengthening internal controls, a more reliable financial reporting, better transparency and a clearer responsibility of management.
-The underlying documentation is constantly updated and reviewed to reflect the current status of internal controls.
+• In 2009, the Internal Audit Department reviewed for the second time the comprehensive documentation of internal controls of the principal risk areas in compliance with a requirement of Swiss legislation for Swiss majority-controlled companies both in Switzerland and abroad.
+This documentation had been prepared in 2007 and this initiative aims at strengthening internal controls, a more reliable financial reporting, better transparency, and a clearer responsibility of management.
+The underlying documentation is constantly updated and reviewed to reflect the current status of internal controls

-- Transparent and unambiguous limits of authority are available for each managerial position in DKSH Holdings (Malaysia) Berhad. - The Internal Audit Department, reporting to the Audit Committee of the Board, checks on operational units and branches and conducts adhoc investigations of incidents. - Management receives regular and prompt financial information as well as overviews of their key performance indicators. - Group Treasury receives and settles all monetary transactions of the Group. - Controlling units are attached to all operational divisions to ensure that all business decisions properly reflect financial considerations and that the administrative processing is timely and efficient. - Central credit control units are attached to the main operational units assuring a close follow-up of outstanding receivables. - The Central Warehouse in Bukit Kemuning has its own integrity and control organization with professional management. - All companies and units of the Group apply the same standardized business processes on SAP R/3.
-The ERP is operated and maintained by the DKSH Corporate Shared Services Center Sdn Bhd in Technology Park, Kuala Lumpur, a wholly-owned company of the majority shareholder.
+- Transparent and unambiguous limits of authority are available for each managerial position in DKSH Holdings (Malaysia) Berhad. - The Internal Audit Department, reporting to the Audit Committee of the Board, checks on operational units and branches and conducts ad-hoc investigations of incidents. - Management receives regular and prompt financial information as well as overviews of their key performance indicators. - Group Treasury receives and settles all monetary transactions of the Group. - Controlling units are attached to all operational divisions to ensure that all business decisions properly reflect financial considerations and that the administrative processing is timely and efficient. - Central credit control units are attached to the main operational units assuring a close follow-up of outstanding receivables. - The Central Warehouse in Bukit Kemuning has its own integrity and control organization with professional management - Except for DKSH Transport Agencies (M) Sdn Bhd and Macro Consolidators (M) Sdn Bhd, all companies and units of the Group apply the same standardized business processes on SAP R/3.
+The ERP is operated and maintained by the DKSH Cor-

-- DKSH Holdings (Malaysia) Berhad is part of the DKSH group.
-Executive management from Corporate Center as well as world-wide heads of business units regularly visit Malaysia to obtain current and detailed information on the performance of the businesses. - On a monthly basis, comprehensive financial reports have to be sent to the Corporate Center, which exercises strict control over financial matters of the Group. - Corporate Center is closely involved in the annual strategic planning cycle and the target setting as well as in the coordination and supervision of the annual review and the extension of the medium-term business plans.
+- porate Shared Services Center Sdn Bhd in Technology Park, Kuala Lumpur, and a wholly-owned company of the majority shareholder. - DKSH Holdings (Malaysia) Berhad is part of the DKSH Group.
+Executive Management from Corporate Center as well as world-wide Heads of Business Units regularly visit Malaysia to obtain current and detailed information on the performance of the businesses. - On a monthly basis, comprehensive financial reports have to be sent to the Corporate Center, which exercises strict control over financial matters of the Group. - Corporate Center is closely involved in the annual strategic planning cycle and the target setting as well as in the coordination and supervision of the annual review and the extension of the mediumterm business plans. - In 2009, the Group completed an exercise to overhaul all user access rights with material risks to SAP R/3 and this ensures that authorized personnel can only access tasks relevant for their specific job functions.
+In the same clean-up exercise, conflicting roles were eliminated thus avoiding that a person can initiate and approve transactions.

-Weaknesses in Internal Controls that result in Material Losses
+Weaknesses in internal controls that result in material losses

-In 2008, a number of minor internal control weaknesses were identified.
-For all of them follow-up actions were decided and implemented.
-None of the weaknesses has resulted in material losses, contingencies or uncertainties which would require mentioning in this Annual Report.
+In 2009, a number of minor internal control weaknesses were identified.
+For all of them, follow-up actions were decided and implemented.
+None of the weaknesses has resulted in material losses, contingencies or uncertainties which would require a mentioning in this Annual Report.

-Audit committee
+Audit committee report